 I’ve always enjoyed my career in the publishing industry.
 What could be better than working with books and writers?
-I’ve been lucky to have the opportunity to experience publishing from multiple perspectives: as an editor, literary agent, journalist, and author.
+I’ve been lucky to have the opportunity to experience publishing from multiple perspectives: as an editor, literary agent, journalist, author, professor, event manager, and currently as a bookseller.
 Here are some highlights from my work experience.

 When I decided to launch a career in publishing, I knew immediately that I wanted to be an editor and, at heart, I will always be first and foremost an editor.
 I started out as an editorial assistant in college publishing, and then moved to trade (general consumer) publishing and became an editor at Ballantine Books, a division of Random House.
 In both of these jobs I acquired and edited serious non-fiction books.
 As I moved through the editorial ranks at other publishing houses, my work also encompassed working on illustrated books and “books plus” as a Senior Editor at Running Press and Editorial Director at Peter Pauper Press.

 In 1991, I launched my own literary agency, which I named Leap First, to reflect my belief in taking chances.
 In my eight years as an agent, I worked with academic authors such as Myra & David Sadker, authors of Failing at Fairness: How America’s Schools Cheat Girls, associations such as the American Dietetic Association, and other inspiring authors such as Byllye Avery, founder of the National Black Women’s Health Project and winner of a MacArthur Foundation Fellowship.I enjoyed helping my clients develop and shape new book ideas.